-Starting a food selling
+Starting a food selling business

-retail stores sell prepared meals from a “hot & fresh”
+Restaurants now sell consumers their favourite sauces and dressings from beside the cash register and retail stores sell prepared meals from a "hot & fresh" counter.

 Different rules apply to these different retail activities.
 So when you start a food selling business, it's important to see which rules apply to you.